Join us this fall for our exclusive

 American Inns of Court members: $925*

-Non-members: $1025 - Email firstname.lastname@example.org for registration assistance.
+Non-members: $1025 - Send us an email for registration assistance.

 Full payment must be received within 10 business days of registration in order to finalize your participation; confirmation e-mails will be sent upon receipt.
 Cancellations made two weeks prior to the session date will be issued a full refund minus a $75 processing fee; no refunds will be issued for cancellations received after that two-week deadline.

 * Financial assistance may be available to some members on a need basis.
-Email us at email@example.com.
+Send us an email.